NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Usage.md

     # Here value of the 'scaling parameter' ε is estimated in the interpolate procedure.
     spline = interpolate(x, u, s, v, RK_H1())

-    # A value of the 'scaling parameter' of Bessel Potential space
-    # the normal spline was built in.
+    # A value of the 'scaling parameter' the spline was built with
     ε = get_epsilon(spline)
 ```